SamuelB348/GoDo/README.md

 # AI for the games of Dodo and Gopher

 This repository contains the code for two AI game agents: one for ["Dodo"](https://www.marksteeregames.com/Dodo_rules.pdf) and the other for ["Gopher"](https://www.marksteeregames.com/Gopher_hex_rules.pdf).
-These are 2 Mark Steere games.
+These are 2 Mark Steere games :red_circle: :large_blue_circle:.

 ## Some of the Features
 - MCTS: the two agents rely on the MCTS research algorithm.
 Our implementation is based on the UCT for a smarter exploration and exploitation balance, compared to the simple "vanilla" MCTS.